Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 Is There Gray Gold Vermeil?
 Does it Exist?

 There’s no gray gold vermeil.
 It doesn’t exist.
-This is because gray gold is an novel type of gold and there’s barely any jewelry made from it on the market.
+Because gray gold is a novel gold type and there’s barely any jewelry made from it on the market.

 So no one produces gray gold vermeil because there’s isn’t a market for it.